 Trinity College Dublin confers the Diploma in Dental Nursing which entitles the graduate to register as a Dental Nurse on the Voluntary Register of the Dental Council of Ireland (www.dentalcouncil.ie).

 This course is divided into practical and academic (modular) components.
-Both the formal academic teaching and your practical clinical experience are gained at the Dublin Dental University Hospital on Trinity College’s campus.
-During the Diploma in Dental Nursing Day Programme students will spend time on external placements in a health-service executive dental clinic and in general dental practices throughout the Dublin area.
+Both the formal academic teaching and your practical clinical experience are gained at the Dublin Dental University Hospital (DDUH) on Trinity College’s campus.
+During the Full-Time Dental Nursing Diploma, students will spend time on external placements in a health-service executive dental clinic and in general dental practices throughout the Dublin area.
 The programme consists of lectures, tutorials, demonstrations and practical sessions.
 Students will be assessed on a continuous basis regarding suitability and application of theory to practice.
 By the end of the course, they will have developed appropriate skills in patient and team management.

-A Day in the Life of a Day-Course Dental Nursing Student
+A day in the life of a Full-Time Dental Nursing student

 Dental Nursing students will attend the Dental Hospital Monday to Friday.
 Lectures are 8.30am to 5pm, but there will be opportunities to enjoy college life at various times during the week.
 The first year will be a combination of lectures and clinical practice, which will provide students with a variety of learning opportunities.